haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 <br /><br />
 This would allow us to steal the HTML content of the Django Admin page, extract the CSRF nonce token, and then send GET/POST requests.
 <br /><br />
-Since we're operating within the same domain origin, no any Same-origin policy violations occur in this scenario for the return response content, enabling us to modify, delete, and alter client data, including resetting their personal passwords 😈
+Since we're operating within the same domain origin, no any Same-origin policy violations occur in this scenario for the returned response content, enabling us to modify, delete, and alter client data, including resetting their personal passwords 😈

 And the jackpot is that <ins>no phishing campaign or any account referrals</ins> to my XSS page were needed since the comment page is publicly accessible to everyone!